seongwonkc/argosyfinal/src/posts/2024-09-12-debate-is-k-pop-dominance-a-net-positive-for-south-korea.md

 ---
+title: >-
-title: "The Argosy Debates: Is K-Pop's Global Dominance a Net Positive for South Korea?"
+  The Argosy Debates: Is K-Pop's Global Dominance a Net Positive for South Korea?
-author: "Anthony Min and Saerom Kim"
+author: Anthony Min and Saerom Kim
-category: "Debate"
+category: Debate
-date: "2024-09-12T00:00:00.000Z"
+date: '2024-09-12T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - K-Pop
   - economics
   - culture
   - soft power
+excerpt: >-
-excerpt: "K-Pop has become a multi-billion dollar export and the engine of South Korea's soft power.
+  K-Pop has become a multi-billion dollar export and the engine of South Korea's soft power.
 But at what cost?
-Finance Editor Anthony Min and Culture Writer Saerom Kim debate the true value of the Hallyu wave."
+Finance Editor Anthony Min and Culture Writer Saerom Kim debate the true value of the Hallyu wave.
-image:
+image: >-
+  /assets/images/2024/debate-is-k-pop-dominance-a-net-positive-for-south-korea.jpg
-image_credit:
+image_credit: Ra Dragon — Unsplash
 ---

 ***Editor's Note:*** *From BTS addressing the UN to BLACKPINK headlining Coachella, K-Pop's global reach is undeniable.
 It's a source of immense national pride and economic power.
 But is the hyper-industrialized 'idol' system a sustainable model for cultural and economic health?
 We asked two of our writers with very different perspectives to weigh in.*